Personal and Nationwide Financial Statistics in America

 In addition, enumerating national figures helps to serve as a benchmark, a point of reference from which you as an individual can locate your own situation within the larger context of the economic landscape around you.
 In other words, how it lets you know how you stack up against everyone else.

-While income and standard of living varies between countries, we’ll draw our inspiration from the United States as a common ground benchmark since many countries basically outsource their monetary policy to the dollar as the default currency for international exchange and transactions.
+While income and standard of living varies between countries, we’ll draw our inspiration from the U.S. as a common ground benchmark since many countries basically outsource their monetary policy to the dollar as the default currency for international exchange.

 Ideally, personal finance involves managing your income and expenses smartly, and adequately saving and investing any surplus into worthwhile ventures.